 -

-"Please let me know if you need anything else."
+"Please let me know if you need any additional information."

 -